Caltech-IPAC/firefly/docs/fftools-api-overview.md

 # JavaScript Firefly Tools API

-Firefly tools is an API that can be use from JavaScript.
-It allows you to user the main components of Firefly via an API.
+Firefly tools is an API that can be used from JavaScript.
+It allows you to use the main components of Firefly via an API.
 The following components are available.

  - [FITS Visualizer](#fits-visualization)
  - [Table](#table-visualization)